sundeepbassi/supershop_v1/README.md

 The e-commerce site will allow the users to:

-- The user must be able to navigate around the e=commerce site easily easily on each page.
+- The user must be able to navigate around the e=commerce site easily on each page.

 - The user will be able to select various products on the site.